Eric7895/DS_340W_Course_Project/README.md

 # DS_340W_Course_Project

-This project aims to accurately classify malicious user in a specific category (By tag) on a social media platform through graph neural network (and possibly sentiment analysis) and presents data in a meaningful way.
+This project aims to accurately classify malicious user in a specific category (By tag) on a social media platform through graph neural network (possibly sentiment analysis) and presents data in a meaningful way.

 ## Steps: